Kansas ‘Sanctuary City ban’ passes Senate, heads to governor

-TOPEKA, (KSNT)— The Kansas Senate passed a measure aimed at addressing immigration laws and sanctuary cities in the state.
+TOPEKA, Kan.
+(KSNW) – The Kansas Senate passed a measure aimed at addressing immigration laws and sanctuary cities in the state.

 The Senate voted 29-10 to pass House Bill 2717 on Wednesday after it recently passed the House last week.